isaac-mason/rapida/README.md

 # Install dependencies
 > yarn install

-# build and test all packages
+# Build and test all packages
 > yarn run release

 # Start storybook for all packages